Great content delivered right to your mailbox

 1. Remote work is here to stay

-As employees continue to reexamine their priorities in life, the market will only become more candidate-driven.
-In other words, perks, company culture, and flexible work arrangements are the new gold standard—if you want top talent, anyway.
+As employees continue to re-examine their priorities in life, the market will only become more candidate-driven.
+In other words, perks, company culture and flexible work arrangements are the new gold standard—if you want top talent, anyway.
 Don’t buy it?
-A survey from Prudential found that 1 in 3 employees wouldn’t want to work for a company that required them to be onsite full-time.
-After salary and benefits, employees care most about flexible work schedules (31%), mobility opportunities (25%); and remote work options (22%).
+A survey from Prudential found that one in three employees wouldn’t want to work for a company that required them to be onsite full-time.
+After salary and benefits, employees care most about flexible work schedules (31%), mobility opportunities (25%) and remote work options (22%).

 Before you try wrapping your head around doing away with your office altogether, know that committing to an exclusively remote operation doesn’t have to be where you’re heading.
 After all, some work which can technically be done remotely is still best done in person.
-This includes negotiations, critical business decisions, brainstorming sessions, sensitive feedback, and onboarding new team members.
-Although some companies have gone full-remote, it’s likely that many more will opt for the more flexible hybrid model.
+This includes negotiations, critical business decisions, brainstorming sessions, sensitive feedback and onboarding new team members.
+Although some companies have gone fully remote, it’s likely that many more will opt for the more flexible hybrid model.

 Instead of having employees decide whether they want to work remotely or in an office, a hybrid work arrangement allows them to choose the location or combination of locations that works best for their lives—with the understanding that it’s subject to change.
-For instance, employees might choose to work 2 days a week in the office 3 days from home.
-Or vice versa.
+For instance, employees might choose to work two days a week in the office and three days from home, or vice versa.
 The point is, it’s flexible and allows people to schedule work around their lives rather than the other way around.
 Unsurprisingly, a hybrid approach is what many employers are aiming for.
-Research shows that 9 out of 10 execs favor a hybrid model moving forward and employees concur, with 52% expressing a preference for employers who adopt more flexible working models post pandemic.
+Research shows that nine out of 10 execs favor a hybrid model moving forward and employees concur, with 52% expressing a preference for employers who adopt more flexible working models post pandemic.

 According to Vrbo’s 2022 Trend Report, 44% of employees with families are now more likely to work remotely from a place that’s not their own home—with their families in tow.
 People are taking advantage of the ability to work from anywhere by turning changes of scenery into vacations for their families.
 Plus, families are staying at vacation homes longer—there has been a 68% increase in 21-30-day stays.
 To add to this, undated searches rose by 33% year over year, showing that families are not feeling tied to only taking trips during school breaks or company holidays.
 As if to emphasize this, 43% of parents are more likely to let their kids skip school for travel.
 Facts are facts: people’s priorities have changed, as have their concepts of work-life balance.

-How to navigate the flux (and how GMS can help)
+How to navigate the flux (and how Sherweb Helpdesk can help)

 As the work landscape continues to shift in unprecedented ways, taking advantage of all the resources at your company’s disposal becomes an integral facet of success.
 Take your helpdesk: is it understaffed and overwhelmed by the influx of new business generated by the pandemic?
 The rise of remote work has been coupled with a rise in online sales, after all.

-Witha GMS Live Expertyou gain access to an outsourced team that can solve client issues just as well as your staff—whether byphone, chat, email or ticket driven support.
-Your assigned GMS ‘pod’ (a team whose job it is to build familiarity with your clients and support staff) are available 24/7/365, integrating fully with your ticketing system.
+With Sherweb experts by your side, you gain access to an outsourced team that can solve client issues just as well as your staff—whether by phone, chat, email or ticket driven support.
+Your assigned helpdesk ‘pod’ (a team whose job it is to build familiarity with your clients and support staff) are available 24/7/365, integrating fully with your ticketing system.
 Services are white-label to boot, so your pod works seamlessly under your brand.
 Think of it as a super clever way to increase your capacity virtually overnight.
 Outsourced helpdesks aren’t just a great way to increase your reach.
 You’ll also save money by paying for the level of service you need rather than hiring extra in-house agents to deal with anticipated increases.

 Written by The Sherweb Team Collaborators @ Sherweb